Nicky Gumbel

-Nicholas Glyn Paul Gumbel (born 1955), known as Nicky Gumbel, is an English Anglican priest and author in the evangelical and charismatic traditions.
+Nicholas Glyn Paul Gumbel is an English Anglican priest and author in the evangelical and charismatic traditions.
 He is known as the developer of the Alpha Course, a basic introduction to Christianity supported by churches of many Christian traditions.
-He was Vicar of Holy Trinity Brompton in the Diocese of London, Church of England from 2005 to 2022.
+He was vicar of Holy Trinity Brompton in the Diocese of London (Church of England) from 2005 to 2022.

-Early life and career
+Early life and education

 Nicky Gumbel was born on 28 April 1955 in London, England.
 He is the son of Walter Gumbel, a German secular Jew from Stuttgart whose licence to practise law in that city was withdrawn in one of the early Nazi purges.
 Walter Gumbel emigrated to Britain and became a successful barrister.
-Gumbel's mother, Muriel, was a barrister and nominal Christian.
+Gumbel's mother, Muriel, was also a barrister and nominal Christian.

-Gumbel was educated at Eton College.
+Gumbel was educated at Hill House School, an independent day preparatory school in Knightsbridge in London, followed by Eton College, an independent boys' boarding school near Windsor in Berkshire.
 He studied law at Trinity College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1976; as per tradition, his BA degree was later promoted to a Master of Arts (MA) degree.

 He converted to Christianity while attending university in 1974.
+Gumbel also attended the Iwerne holiday camps founded by EJ "Bash" Nash; these were evangelical Christian holiday camps aimed at children from English public schools, aimed at preparing boys for future ministry at the highest level in the church.
+After revelations of sexual and physical abuse perpetrated by John Smyth at these camps, Gumbel gradually distanced himself from Iwerne, and in later editions of his 2011 book Bible in One Year, replaced the eulogy to Nash with the same eulogy addressed to John Collins.

+Life and career

 After graduating from university, Gumbel followed in his father's footsteps and became a practising barrister.
 Meanwhile, he became a regular worshipper at Holy Trinity Brompton Church, Knightsbridge.
-In January 1978 Gumbel married, at the church, Pippa, with whom he would go on to have three children.
+In January 1978, Gumbel married at the church and he would go on to have three children with his wife Pippa.

-In 1982 Gumbel announced his decision to leave the bar to train for ordination in the Church of England.
+In 1982, Gumbel announced his decision to leave the bar to train for ordination in the Church of England.
 In 1983 he began theological studies and training for ordained ministry at Wycliffe Hall, Oxford.
 He graduated with a BA degree in 1986; as per tradition, his BA degree was later promoted to an MA degree.